dheeerajpratap/expense-tracker/README.md

-to track expenses its a basic program made to just learn how to push on git hub
+to track expenses is main aim